Day Fire

 The Day Fire was a devastating wildfire that burned 162702 acre of land in the Topatopa Mountains, within the Los Padres National Forest in Ventura County, southern California.

 History

 The fire was the largest of the 2006 California wildfire season.
 The fire started on Labor Day September 4, 2006, and by October 1, had cost $70.3 million; at one point, the Day Fire had 4,600 active firefighters combating it.

 The Day Fire burned approximately 162702 acres of both Los Padres National Forest (97.4%) and privately owned lands.
 The fire started on the Ojai Ranger District, in the congressionally designated Sespe Wilderness.
 The Sespe Wilderness is under the federal jurisdiction of the United States Forest Service.
 In addition to the land burned in the wilderness area, 1943 acres of private land was burned in Lockwood Valley and the Mutau Flat area.
 A total of eleven structures were reported destroyed, including one residence and ten outbuildings.

+The Ojai Post, which was founded by Tyler Suchman on February 27, 2006, received considerable visibility in the community with its coverage of the Day Fire, the sixth largest wildfire in California history.